vercel/next.js/examples/with-passport-and-next-connect/README.md

 For demo purpose, the users database is stored in the cookie session.
 You need to replace it with an actual database to store users in [db.js](lib/db.js).

-In production, you must also use a password hashing library, such as [argon2](https://github.com/ranisalt/node-argon2) or [bcrypt](https://www.npmjs.com/package/bcrypt).
+In production, you must use a password hashing library, such as [argon2](https://github.com/ranisalt/node-argon2) or [bcrypt](https://www.npmjs.com/package/bcrypt).

 ## Deploy your own